DanmarksAdresser/dawa-autocomplete2/README.md

 ```

 Some CSS rules must be added to the page in order to render the autocomplete suggestions correctly.
-All styling and positioning of the autocomplete suggestions is handled using CSS.
+All styling and positioning of the autocomplete suggestions is handled using CSS rules.

 The autocomplete suggestions is rendered immediately after the input-field.
 In order to ensure that
 they have the same width, the input field is wrapped in a DIV-element: